14 Stances of Highly Effective Product Owners

 Here are some common misconceptions that I have seen about Effective & Professional Scrum Product Ownership...

 In many teams, the Scrum Product Owner is perceived to be the sole person who types in User Stories.
-This can often create a bottleneck and us vs. them mindset where members of the (Scrum) Development Team refuse to work on backlog items unless there are "ready" user stories.
+This can often create a bottleneck and us vs. them mindset were members of the Scrum Team refuse to work on backlog items unless there are "ready" user stories.
 The Scrum Guide clarifies the Role of the PO by stating in the context of Product Backlog Management that "The Product Owner may do the above work, or have the Development Team do it.
 However, the Product Owner remains accountable."

 - PO As Chief Story Typist...?

-The Scrum Guide clearly states
+The 2017 version of the Scrum Guide clearly states

 - Role of Development Team: "They are self-organizing.
 No one (not even the Scrum Master) tells the Development Team how to turn Product Backlog into Increments of potentially releasable functionality;"